syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Create-Project.md

 	![Selected Syncfusion Xamarin control assemblies added to the UWP project](Syncfusion_Project_Templates_images/xamarin-project-creation-controls-uwp.jpeg)

-6. Then, Syncfusion licensing registration required message box will be shown if you installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
-Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion license key to your project.
+6. Then, Syncfusion® licensing registration required message box will be shown if you installed the trial setup or NuGet packages since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
+Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion® license key to your project.
 Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio®.

 	![Syncfusion license registration required information dialog in Syncfusion Xamarin Project](Syncfusion_Project_Templates_images/xamarin-project-creation-license-registration.jpeg)